 A predischarge planning conference involving hospital-based personnel, representatives from the community agencies that will provide follow-up services, and the child’s primary physician is ideal.
 Areas of responsibility and lines of accountability must be clearly defined, preferably in writing, and distributed to everyone involved.
 The parents should be invited to a summary session after the conference so that they can meet the community workers, ask questions, and arrange follow-up appointments.

 In some cases, the child must be placed in foster care.
 If the child is expected to eventually return to the biologic parents, parenting skill training and psychologic counseling must be provided for them.
 Their child’s progress must be monitored scrupulously.
 Return to the biologic parents should be based on the parents’ demonstrated ability to care for the child adequately, not only on the passage of time.

-FTT should be suspected in children with a significant drop in percentile rank on growth parameters or a consistently low rank (eg, below 3rd to 5th percentile).
+Failure to thrive (FTT) should be suspected in children with a significant drop in percentile rank on growth parameters, a consistently low percentile rank (eg, below 3rd to 5th percentile).

 Organic FTT is due to a medical disorder (eg, malabsorption, inborn error of metabolism).

-Nonorganic FTT is due to psychosocial problems (eg, neglect, poverty).
+Nonorganic FTT is due to psychosocial problems (eg, neglect, poverty, difficult parent-child interactions).

 Hospitalization may be necessary to evaluate the child, to observe the child's response to appropriate feeding, and to involve a feeding team if needed.

 The following are some English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources